National Auto Parts Advertising Costs by Medium – A Quick Overview

 Popular magazines like Hot Rod, Muscle Mustangs and Fast Fords, or 4-Wheel and Off-Road will sell full page 4 color ads for as much as $30k to $90k per issue.
 Magazines with a smaller (yet still national) audience like Super Chevy or Classic Trucks might sell the same 4 color full pager for $5k-$20k per issue.

 If you go with a full page black and white ad, you can cut the prices in half.
-Back yourself down to a quarter page and you can cut the prices in half again.
+Back yourself down to a quarter page?
+You can cut the prices in half again.

 National Automotive TV Shows

-While most TV watchers don’t realize this, nearly every product featured in a syndicated cable TV show like Trucks! or Two Guys Garage (to name a couple) is a paid placement.
-You can buy a short mini-segment (0:45 to 1:30) for a few thousand dollars, or you can be the featured product in a show for tens of thousands of dollars.
+While most viewers don’t know it, nearly every product featured in a syndicated cable TV show like Truck Tech or Two Guys Garage (to name a couple) is a paid placement.

 NASCAR Race Team Sponsorship